 Even though tight security features have been incorporated in the Thunderbird, investigation can be done on the illicit activities carried out by means of the concerned application.
 There exist numerous cyber offenses.
 Out of the many illegitimate actions the ones that are of peak jeopardy are tax-refund fraud, corporate account takeover, identity theft, theft of sensitive data, theft of intellectual property, etc. The malicious purposes of identity theft can be many such as opening a line of credit, purchasing services or goods, buying or renting a house or apartment(s), receiving medical care, obtaining employment, etc. However, regardless of the felonies conducted different techniques exist that can be adopted to collect evidences against the suspects.

 The continued dependence on ‘communications with emails’ in Thunderbird makes certain that it remains a major source of evidence as compared to chats, feeds and newsgroups.
-As of emails it contains both structured and unstructured data that need to be examined, where the former provides qualitative information to the forensics investigators and can be extracted by means of existing e-discovery and examination tools.
+As of emails it contains both structured and unstructured data that need to be examined, where the former provides qualitative information to the forensics investigators and can be extracted by means of digital forensic investigation tools.

 Also, these explored ways, mainly focus on triage and examination of unstructured email data to recognize the key aspects and relationships within an email network.
 This is because unstructured data is more complicated as it comprises info of networks such as power relations, relations of the inter-networking devices within the network and identification of the key factors.
 Such information’s are indeed very complex in nature and the main hazard associated with unstructured data is that there are currently no standardized tools in existence for its forensic analysis.
 Some of the methods are explored herein, in the below sections of the blog.

 Method 1: – Email Forensic Investigation with ‘File Format’